EsmeraldaVera/starter-restaurant-reservation/README.md

    - Clicking the "Finish" button will display the following confirmation: "Is this table ready to seat new guests?
 This cannot be undone."
 If the user selects "Ok" the system will: - Send a `DELETE` request to `/tables/:table_id/seat` in order to remove the table assignment.
 The tests do not check the body returned by this request. - The server should return 400 if the table is not occupied. - Refresh the list of tables to show that the table is now available.
    - Clicking the "Cancel" makes no changes.

-> **Hint** The end-to-end test waits for the tables list to be refreshed before checking the free/occupied status of the table, so be sure to send a GET request to `/tables` to refresh the tables list.

 ### US-06 Reservation Status

 As a restaurant manager<br/>
 I want a reservation to have a status of either booked, seated, or finished<br/>
 so that I can see which reservation parties are seated, and finished reservations are hidden from the dashboard.

-#### Acceptance Criteria

 1. The `/dashboard` page will
    - display the status of the reservation.
 The default status is "booked"